Powerlearnproject/se-assignment-day-2-git-and-github-Mwenje/README.md

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+forking a repository means creating a copy of the repository in your GitHub account.
+This copy is independent of the original (upstream) repository, allowing you to make changes, experiment, or contribute back to the original project without directly modifying it.
+Cloning is act of copying a repo from GitHub to your local machine.

+A fork is a duplicate of a repository that has been made while cloning a repository entails making a local duplicate of an already-existing, remotely hosted Git repository.
+When you fork a repository, a new copy of the repository is created under your own account enabling you to experiment and edit as necessary whereas a repository is completely duplicated when it is cloned, including all of its files, history, and metadata.

+Forking is particularly useful for contributing to open-source projects, experimenting with new ideas, customizing existing projects, learning, collaborating across organizations, archiving, building on existing projects, and debugging or testing.
+It provides a flexible and safe way to work on a codebase independently while still being able to integrate changes from the original project when needed.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.